Law-AI/summarization/abstractive/Pegasus/Readme.md

 # Scripts and codes

-pegasus-test.ipynb - Script to generate summaries using pre-trained Pegasus Model
+pegasus-test.ipynb - Script to generate summaries using Pegasus Model

 pegasus-finetune.ipynb - Script to fine-tune Pegasus Model